attr-encrypted/encryptor/README.md

 A simple wrapper for the standard Ruby OpenSSL library

 ## Upgrading from v2.0.0 to v3.0.0 ##
 A bug was discovered in Encryptor 2.0.0 wherein the IV was not being used when using an AES-\*-GCM algorithm.
-Unfornately fixing this major security issue results in the inability to decrypt records encrypted using an AES-\*-GCM algorithm from Encryptor v2.0.0.
+Unfortunately fixing this major security issue results in the inability to decrypt records encrypted using an AES-\*-GCM algorithm from Encryptor v2.0.0.
 While the behavior change is minimal between v2.0.0 and v3.0.0, the change has a significant impact on users that used v2.0.0 and encrypted data using an AES-\*-GCM algorithm, which is the default algorithm for v2.0.0.
 Consequently, we decided to increment the version with a major bump to help people avoid a confusing situation where some of their data will not decrypt.
 A new option is available in Encryptor 3.0.0 that allows decryption of data encrypted using an AES-\*-GCM algorithm from Encryptor v2.0.0.

 ### Installation